 The Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation (carried out in 2020).
-The Government responded to the consultation last year (link).
+The Government responded to the consultation in 2021 (link).

 Under the Regulations, the responsible person for all multi-occupied residential buildings must, regardless of height, provide their residents on an annual basis with relevant fire safety instructions.
 These instructions must be comprehensible to all residents and give residents instructions on how to report a fire, instructions related to the building’s evacuation strategy and any other instruction that tells residents what they must do when a fire has occurred.

 Furthermore, whilst this recommendation has been partially addressed in the Fire Safety (England) Regulations 2022, provision has also been made in Section 156 of the Building Safety Act 2022 for a new requirement to be added to the Regulatory Reform (Fire Safety) Order 2005 requiring that responsible persons in buildings that contain two or more sets of domestic premises must provide residents with relevant and comprehensible fire safety information.
 Commencement regulations for this provision were laid in March this year and it will come into force on 1 October 2023.